jackyzha0/jackyzha0.github.io/content/thoughts/hermeneutical injustice.md

 	2. Situations resulting from one's social positioning create common challenges that constitute part of the knower's lived experience and contribute to the context from which they approach the world
 2. Interdependence: epistemic resources are by nature collective
 	1. Lynn Nelson: "there are no 'immediate' experiences" Instead, within any given situation, our experience "is shaped and made possible by communal ways of organizing things, and *systems* of connected theories, methodologies, and practices"
-	2. Related: language and [terminology](thoughts/terminology.md).
+	2. Related: [[thoughts/language|language]] and [terminology](thoughts/terminology.md).
 Wittgenstein: "a language that in principle could be understood by only one person would not be a language at all"

 It is important to note that being marginally situated leads not to "different" knowledge, but, as Harding has argued, to more *objective* knowledge (Harding 1991, 138-163)